hashicorp/terraform-provider-kubernetes/website/docs/r/service_account.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

-* `default_secret_name` - Name of the default secret the is created & managed by the service
+* `default_secret_name` - Name of the default secret, containing service account token, created & managed by the service.